How to Prep for Your First-Time Manager Role

 These will help them bond as a team and create stronger connections with each other outside of work hours as well.

-Office games help with morale and engagement because they allow employees to bond, have fun, and get to know each other.
-When your team works in an office together, there's not a lot of opportunity for casual interaction.
+Office games help with morale, team building, and engagement because they allow employees to bond, have fun, and get to know each other.
+When your team works in an office together, there's not a lot of opportunity for casual interaction and some quick fun office games.

 The workday is full of emails, meetings, and conference calls—and not much else.
-But when you add a little friendly competition into the mix, it can help keep things fresh and exciting at work.
+But when you add a little friendly competition aka fun games into the mix, it can help keep things fresh and exciting at work.
 That's why we think office games are so important!
+It might tough to do board games but these office games will be easy to do for small groups and boost morale.

 They help foster teamwork and camaraderie by getting employees out of their comfort zones and encouraging them to interact with each other in new ways.
 They can even serve as icebreakers that build meaningful relationships.